 - Seeking help goes a long way in getting you better

 Like with most things, you cannot do it alone.
-Reach out to a health provider or therapist and discuss the issues you are facing with your reproductive health.
+Reach out to a health provider or therapist and discuss your issues with your reproductive health.
 You can acquire medication and any other form of support.

 Your body works against you to protect you when going through depression.
 While the condition is more complex than this, it needs immediate attention to create harmony in the body and work at its best.